-We’re all used to workouts, stretching and moves to help with our flexibility, but how often do you do mobility exercises?
-For many people, mobility goes amiss, but it’s incredibly important as it’s all about the way your joints move inside their socket.
+We’re all aware of workouts such as yoga that aim to help with our flexibility, but how often do you do mobility exercises?
+For many people, mobility goes amiss, but it’s incredibly important as it’s all about the way your joints move inside their sockets.

 “Mobility exercises are designed to increase your range of motion,” says Anisha Joshi, an award-winning osteopath, who’s helped many celebrities with their movement, including Sir Trevor Macdonald.
 “These differ from flexibility exercises as instead of lengthening muscles, mobility exercises are all about controlling the muscles around your joints, allowing your movement to be more supported and active.”

-Read on for some mobility exercises to try from the comfort of your home, as well everything you need to know from its benefits and how often you should be doing them.
+Read on for some mobility exercises to try from the comfort of your home and even chair exercises, as well as everything you need to know about its benefits and how often you should be doing them.

 According to Anisha, mobility exercises are just as important as endurance and balance exercises.
 “Training your mobility not only decreases your chance of injury but also helps to relieve tension across your body.
 Mobility exercises are an easy way to decrease aches and pains and can be done from the comfort of your own home.”